Olympus OM-D E-M1 Mark II: Compared to the predecessor, Olympus OM-D E-M1

 The Olympus OM-D E-M1 Mark II was introduced 3 years after its official predecessor, the regular E-M1.
 The E-M1 lacks the High Resolution mode, and also the 4K movie recording feature, which the Mark II has.
 The Mark II only has phase detection AF points, the regular E-M1 has both contrast- and phase detection AF points, but it can only use one type at once.
 According to Olympus, the Mark II's autofocus is six times faster and also more accurate than its predecessor's.
 The older model only has one memory card slot, the Mark II has two, and it supports UHS-II also, unlike the E-M1.
 The Mark II has a slightly larger and differently textured grip.

 The E-M1 Mark II won "Camera of the Year" in the Camera Grand Prix 2017.

 In January 2019, Olympus announced its new flagship Olympus OM-D E-M1X, which is intended for professional use.

 In February 2020, Olympus announced the OM-D E-M1 Mark III, the successor to the E-M1 Mark II.

+Diagram comparing the E-M1 Mark II's High Res Shot mode against a typical shot made using the Anti-Shock mode.